givemepower8/Phaser3Practices/docs/COC.md

 Bowler is unlocked at TH 10.

-Bowler takes 6 housing space, attack speed 2.2s, move speed: 14, range: 3 tiles
+Bowler takes 6 housing space, attack speed 2.2s, move speed: 14, range: 3 tiles and the boulder causes splash damages in 3 tiles.

+Bowler is kind of like a wizard with a bit more HP, longer splash damage and less DPS.

 Bowlers have no preferred target when attacking; they will simply attack the closest building.
 However, once they become aware of enemy Clan Castle troops, heroes, or skeleton trap skeletons (either by being attacked themselves or by being near another friendly troop under attack), they will leave their previously targeted building and instead engage the enemy troops.
 Once all of the nearby enemy troops are defeated, the bowlers will proceed to attack the nearest structure.
 So in the group, there must be a meat shield or hero, otherwise bowlers will be separated so get destroyed easily.
 Bowlers are strong only when they stay together.